 - Un-approved phone use charges

 - Family members stay at more than one multi day visit per each 90 days

 4. What kind of counseling is available?

-Individual counseling with a focus on cognitive behavioral therapy is offered for behavioral health and drug/alcohol addiction.
-Also included therapy and internet gaming addictions.
+Individual counseling is offered for behavioral health and drug/alcohol addiction.
+Also included are pornography and internet gaming addictions.
 Sessions are scheduled once a week or as needed.